This function iterates over a tree sequence and returns IBD tracts between pairs of individuals or nodes

 heavy iteration poorly, and this function does not attempt to serve as

-a full wrapper to ibd_segments
+a full wrapper to ibd_segments.

 Unfortunately, the distinction between "squashed IBD" (what many would consider